infretis/infretis/examples/gromacs/puckering/README.md

 <img src="http://enzyme13.bt.a.u-tokyo.ac.jp/CP/sugarconf.png" width="90%" height="90%">

 There is a high energy barrier between the north pole and the equator, and again between the equator and the south pole.
-We will study the transition over the first barrier, which starts at the north pole and ends at the equator.
+We will study the transition over the first barrier; stating at the north pole and ending at the equator.

 ## Questions
 **1:** Given that the 6-ring from the animation above starts out as $^4\text{C}_1$, what is the name of the ending structure?
 Hint: The super- and subscripts refer to which atoms are above and below the mean plane of the ring, respectively.